 Before we get into the details - take a look at our case studies page for irrefutable evidence that our psychometric tests do work, saving money and reducing attrition.

 Psychometrics come in many different shapes and sizes, and are used for many different purposes, but for now let’s look at personality questionnaires being used to inform the recruitment process.

 First off, what we have developed is a lot more complex than a buzz-feed style quiz (although coincidentally we do have a few of these too).
 Our assessments have been created by psychologists to ensure that they are easy to use, the items measure what they set out to, and they are occupationally relevant.
 They have undergone a detailed development process and are based on empirical research and current personality theory.

-We advise that our tests on Psycruit are used to aid your decision making in the recruitment process, not act as the be all and end all.
+We advise that psychometric assessments on our Psycruit platform are used to aid decision making in the recruitment process, not act as the be all and end all.
 They allow you to understand how a candidate sees themselves in the workplace and how they tend to behave, compared to their peers.

 In order to receive BPS accreditation (an official governing body stamp of approval) tests must pass strict guidelines in order to prove they measure what they say they do, and that they accurately predict job performance.